News & Events

 Earth Institute Strategic Priority Projects 2022

 Earth Institute Director, Professor Tasman Crowe said, "We're delighted to see such interesting and diverse projects in this year's Strategic Priorities.
-The scheme is crucially all about fostering interdisciplinary collaborations to address urgent environmental and sustainability challenges.
+The scheme is crucially all about fostering interdisciplinary collaborations to address urgent environmental, climate and sustainability challenges.
 These four projects bring the total funded since the scheme started in 2018 to fourteen.
 We look forward to working with this year's awardees and to supporting and developing these projects".

 The successful projects for 2022 are: